• Home

 “I earned trust by owning it, being vocally self-critical, and actually getting better and improving it and providing a much better presentation and account for what was truth the next time I presented in a much broader group,” the CEO concluded.

-Is there such a thing as being too authentic?
+Is there such a thing as being too authentic at work?

 It’s not just Jassy who champions on-the-job authenticity.
-Jeroen Temmerman, CEO of the hair tech giant GHD, recently echoed to Fortune that it’s crucial to bagging a top job like his.
+Jeroen Temmerman, CEO of hair-tech giant GHD, echoed to Fortune that it’s crucial to bagging a top job like his.

-“As long as you’re at work, your authenticity doesn’t need to be on full blast,” says Tanya Slyvkin, CEO of WhitePage, the presentation consultancy.
+“As long as you’re at work, your authenticity doesn’t need to be on full blast,” says Tanya Slyvkin, CEO of Whitepage, a presentation consultancy.

 “Imagine if I decided to get all goofy and playful at work,” Slyvkin adds.
 “High chances are, people wouldn’t take me seriously.”

-“Any attempt to be 100% your authentic self at all times is a dangerous idea,” agrees James Dale, CEO at SINE Digital, the performance marketing agency.
+“Any attempt to be 100% your authentic self at all times is a dangerous idea,” agrees James Dale, CEO at SINE Digital, a performance marketing agency.

 “You have to study your own personality and work out what to bring and what not to bring to a role based on the personalities of the people that you will be interacting with, both colleagues and clients,” he advises.

 Ultimately, humans are multifaceted, and chances are there are aspects of your personality that you can adapt to your environment.
-For example, if you’re trying to pitching to a new-age meat alternative, declaring how much you love the real deal probably won’t do you any favors.
+For example, if you’re trying to pitch a new-age meat alternative, declaring how much you love the real deal probably won’t do you any favors.

 It’s why Katleen De Stobbeleir, professor of leadership at the prestigious Vlerick Business School in Belgium, says it’s important to make the distinction between being authentic versus simply expressing your emotions or opinions.

-“Reacting impulsively—such as shouting—because a comment upsets you isn’t necessarily authentic,” she says, adding that people who act like that at work way may appear impulsive, untrustworthy, and unpredictable.
+“Reacting impulsively, such as shouting because a comment upsets you isn’t necessarily authentic,” she says, adding that people who act like that at work may appear untrustworthy and unpredictable.

 “In reality, authenticity involves self-awareness of your values, inner feelings, and personality, while also considering the expectations of the context,” she said.

-It’s why it’s perfectly normal (or perhaps wise, even) to have various versions of yourself, De Stobbeleir concludes: “Authenticity isn’t about rigidly sticking to “who you are”; rather it’s about genuine self-expression within the context that you find yourself in.”
+That’s why it’s perfectly normal (or perhaps wise, even) to have various versions of yourself, De Stobbeleir concludes: “Authenticity isn’t about rigidly sticking to ‘who you are’; rather, it’s about genuine self-expression within the context that you find yourself in.

 About the Author